AlgoLab/shark/README.md

-      -k, --kmer-size                   size of the kmers to index (default:31, max:31) -c, --confidence                  confidence for associating a read to a gene (default: 20) -b, --bf-size                     bloom filter size in GB (default:1) -t, --threads                     number of threads (default:1)
+      -k, --kmer-size                   size of the kmers to index (default:31, max:31) -c, --confidence                  confidence for associating a read to a gene (default: 20) -b, --bf-size                     bloom filter size in GB (default:1) -s, --single                      report an association only if a single gene is found -t, --threads                     number of threads (default:1)
       -v, --verbose                     verbose mode
 ```